MicrosoftDocs/azure-docs/articles/search/search-monitor-usage.md

 ## Monitor workloads

-Logged events includes those related to indexing and queries.
+Logged events include those related to indexing and queries.
 The **AzureDiagnostics** table in Log Analytics collects operational data related to queries and indexing.

 Most of the logged data is for read-only operations.
 For other create-update-delete operations not captured in the log, you can query the search service for system information.